run-ai/docs/docs/admin/runai-setup/config/non-root-containers.md

 ##  Using OpenShift or Gatekeeper to provide Cluster Level Controls

-Run:AI supports OpenShift as a Kubernetes platform.
+Run:ai supports OpenShift as a Kubernetes platform.
 In OpenShift the system will provide a __random__ UID to containers.
 The flags `--run-as-user` and `--prevent-privilege-escalation` are disabled on OpenShift.
 It is possible to achieve a similar effect on Kubernetes systems that are not OpenShift.
 A leading tool is [Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/){target=_blank}.
 Gatekeeper similarly enforces non-root on containers at the system level.